|Guide||♦||8 Triplogs||Mine 0||0 Topics|

-Starting from the Mormon Ridge Trailhead on the west side of the Chiricahua Mountains, this is a rugged loop that ascends the Mormon Canyon Trail (3 miles) and returns via Mormon Ridge Trail (4 miles) or you can reverse it (both ways are steep).
-From the junction of the two trails at the top of the canyon (Mormon Saddle), you can head up to the Crest Trail and from there; so MANY options.
+Starting from the Mormon Ridge Trailhead on the west side of the Chiricahua Mountains, this is a rugged loop that ascends the Mormon Canyon Trail #352 (3 miles) and returns via Mormon Ridge Trail #269 (4 miles), or you can reverse it (both ways are steep).
+From the junction of the two trails at the top of the canyon (Mormon Saddle), you can head up to the Crest Trail #270, and from there, so MANY options.

-Going up the Mormon Canyon Trail at this time (2011) will require some route finding skills due to the results of the Horseshoe II fire which burned a total of 222,954 acres within the Chiricahua Mountains of Southeastern Arizona.
+Going up the Mormon Canyon Trail at this time (2011) will require some route-finding skills due to the results of the Horseshoe II fire which burned a total of 222,954 acres within the Chiricahua Mountains of Southeastern Arizona.
 Wiki

-After you cross W Turkey Creek from the road you will eventually be following an old road thru large oaks and junipers.
-Enjoy the road while you can as soon the trail changes due to the blow outs from the erosion caused by water coming down the mountain.
+After you cross W Turkey Creek from the road, you will eventually be following an old road thru large oaks and junipers.
+Enjoy the road while you can as soon the trail changes due to the blowouts from the erosion caused by water coming down the mountain.
 As you make your way up the Canyon, you will not be too far from the drainage that runs into the Creek.
-This Canyon has a bit of a spooky aura to it; especially on a cloudy day.
+This Canyon has a bit of a spooky aura to it, especially on a cloudy day.

 You will eventually come upon the Chiricahua Wilderness Marker (if it's standing).
-Along the trail to your left you may be able to spot an old rectangular cement trough, the remnants of an old sawmill with scattered brick around it and the Mormon Spring (Latitude: 31.8564814 Longitude: -109.322007) Box.
+Along the trail to your left, you may be able to spot an old rectangular cement trough, the remnants of an old sawmill with scattered brick around it, and the Mormon Spring (Latitude: 31.8564814 Longitude: -109.322007) Box.
 So if you have a moment, explore around a little; it's lots of fun.
-Continuing up you may be able to spot the Spring Rock and Tree on your right.
+Continuing up, you may be able to spot the Spring Rock and Tree on your right.

-Eventually you will cross over the drainage to the other side of the canyon and then continue the incline up the extremely picturesque canyon.
+Eventually, you will cross over the drainage to the other side of the canyon and then continue the incline up the extremely picturesque canyon.
 You will see occasional mossy sections as well as some cascades of water.
-Eventually the water will disappear as will the trail.
-It is cairned in spots but not so much on the upper reaches.
+Eventually, the water will disappear, as will the trail.
+It is cairned in spots, but not so much on the upper reaches.

-You will continue your way mostly down the south side of the ridge passing thru some of the new and old burn area.
-You will also encounter some tricky switchbacks so please pay attention to the tell-tale signs such as rocks or logs across an area where you need to turn.
-You will cross back and forth over a scree chute a few times but nothing too ominous.
+You will continue your way mostly down the south side of the ridge, passing thru some of the new and old burn areas.
+You will also encounter some tricky switchbacks, so please pay attention to the tell-tale signs such as rocks or logs across an area where you need to turn.
+You will cross back and forth over a scree chute a few times, but nothing too ominous.
 Other than that, it's pretty easy to follow the trail though it doesn't appear to be used much.
 The views are well worth it.
-4 miles later you are back at W Turkey Creek and the road.
+Four miles later, you are back at W Turkey Creek and the road.
 This trail is called Mormon Ridge Trail #269.